DinoChiesa/dotnet-xslt-service/README.md

           xslt.Transform(doc, xslArglist, xmlWriter);
 ```

-This repo shows a variety of options for demonstrating this capability.
+This repo shows a a few different options for demonstrating variations on this idea.

 ## Demonstrations included here